 And here’s the thing.
 You don’t get to enlightenment by paying your $10,000 for a weekend workshop that promises that by Sunday at 5:00 pm “You will have arrived!
 Halleluia!”.
 WISH that it were so easy!
 Wow, I would do that in a heartbeat!

-There are steps.
+But there are steps.
 Sometimes the steps are obvious, sometimes they are mysterious, but there are most certainly steps.
 It’s just like any project, you can’t get to the endpoint of a kitchen renovation without laying a solid foundation to start with and then working on it step by step until you get to the finished glowing new kitchen.
 Same with pilgrimage.
 The practice is your foundation.

 With pilgrimage, the cool thing is that the steps can be literal or internal; physical or metaphorical.
 Sometimes, the physical action of walking relaxes and opens up other aspects of themselves – emotional, intellectual, spiritual, heart, social – and that can speed up the journey.

-I really, really want to share that with whole wide world.
 I want people to know that pilgrimage is attainable regardless of time, responsibilities, available cash or any other limitation.
-And so, frankly, this whole website and project was born.

-One way to look at this is that life (feel like I should sing that with trumpets blaring! – LIFE!!! ta da!), LIFE is a big “P” Pilgrimage.
+One way to look at this is that life, LIFE is a big “P” Pilgrimage.
 If we take that as a starting point, then the shorter than life-long Pilgrimages are small “p” pilgrimages that feed our big “P” Pilgrimage life.
 OK.
 I’m looping myself down into a bit of a rabbit hole here, but you get the picture.
 Small pilgrimages feed life.
 And since life, aliveness, manifests as YOU, then pilgrimage nourishes you.

-4) AccidentalHave you ever gone to the grocery store – or the local park or a week long get-away to the beach – and returned changed because of an event that happened there.
+Say one day you walk to the grocery store – or the local park or drive to a week long get-away to the beach – and returned changed, more centered because of an event that happened there.
 That's what I call an accidental pilgrimage.

-One day I was standing in line at the local grocery with my then very young daughter.
+For example, one day I was standing in line at the local grocery with my then very young daughter.
 The woman behind me was in a scooter and had an assistance dog with her.
-For some reason I overheard the conversation with the teller.
+For some reason I overheard her conversation with the teller.
 Perhaps I heard it because the tone of the conversation was strained.
 She didn’t have enough money for the groceries she had chosen and was in the process of deciding which of the items she would leave behind.
 I didn’t have much money myself at the time, but I had enough to pay for the other woman’s groceries so I turned around and offered to pay for them, and she accepted.
 The relief and gratitude in the air was palpable.
 She thanked me and I haven’t seen her since.
 On our walk home my daughter said, “Mommy, that was a good thing you did.”
-I replied, ”Yes perhaps, yet it really feels like she gave me a gift too because I’m feeling very good.”
+I replied, ”Yes perhaps, but it really feels like she gave me the gift because I’m feeling very good.”